falconry/falcon/doc/user/tutorial.rst

         # ...

-And you can apply hooks globally by passing them into the API class initializer, though this has been depreciated in favor of middleware.
+Similar logic can be applied globally with middleware.
 (See :ref:`falcon.middleware <middleware>`)

 To learn more about hooks, take a look at the docstring for the ``API`` class,